kslg/2405-hackathon-team1-Star-Wars/README.md

 ### Font

-We chose to use [Rubik](https://fonts.google.com/specimen/Rubik?preview.text=What%20colour%20is%20Darth%20Vader%27s%20light%20saber%3F&query=news) for the main text and
+We chose to use [Rubik](https://fonts.google.com/specimen/Rubik?preview.text=What%20colour%20is%20Darth%20Vader%27s%20light%20saber%3F&query=news) for the main text and [star wars]() font for headings.

 ### User experience